libgd/libgd/src/readme.txt

      * tgd, by Bradley K. Sherman
      * fly, by Martin Gleeson

+  What's new in version 1.8?

+     * Support for JPEG output, courtesy of Doug Becker
+     * A link to Michael Bradbery's Pascal wrapper
+     * Support for WBMP output, courtesy of Maurice Szmurlo
+     * gdImageColorClosestHWB function based on hue, whiteness, blackness, superior to the regular gdImageColorClosest function, courtesy of Philip Warner
+     * License clarification: yes, you can modify gd

+    Additional JPEG Information

+   Support for reading and writing JPEG-format images is courtesy of Doug Becker and the Independent JPEG Group / Thomas G. Lane.
+You can get the latest version of the IJG JPEG software from ftp://ftp.uu.net/graphics/jpeg/ (e.g., the jpegsrc.v6b.tar.gz file).
+   You _must_ use version 6b or later of the IJG JPEG software.
+You might also consult the JPEG FAQ at http://www.faqs.org/faqs/jpeg-faq/.

   What's new in version 1.7.3?

    Another attempt at Makefile fixes to permit linking with all libraries